sophiard/coding-project-20-tour-selector/README.md

+Hi!
+This is Coding Project 20.
+I originally started a different version, but it wasn’t working properly.
+I ran into some issues with my App.jsx file and couldn’t figure them out, so I decided to start fresh.
+Hopefully, this version works as expected!

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.